criteo/consul-templaterb/TemplateAPI.md

 Since `kv('/my/multiple/values', recurse: true)` will retrieve all values at once, it might be more efficient in some cases than retrieving all values one by one.

+## agent_members(wan: false)

+[Get the Serf information](https://www.consul.io/api/agent.html#list-members) from Consul Agent perspective.
+This is a list of Serf information containing serf information.
+This information is not consistent and should be used with care, most of the time, you should prefer `nodes()`.

+The object do contains the following attributes (accessed as Hash elements):
+ * "Name": Name of node
+ * "Addr": IP Address of node as seen in serf
+ * "Port": Serf port
+ * "Tags": Hash of properties, including version, dc, VSN info...
+ * "Status": Serf code from 0 to 5 giving Health information

+ Another property is available as status, that translates the Hash property "Status" into something human redable ('none', 'alive', 'leaving', 'left', 'failed')

+ See [samples/members.json.erb](samples/members.json.erb) for example of usage.

 ## agent_metrics()

 [Get the metrics of Consul Agent](https://www.consul.io/api/agent.html#view-metrics).
 Since this endpoint does